mittalchauhan/mittalchauhan/README.md

 # Hi, I'm Mittal Chauhan 👋

-I am a Data Science and Business Intelligence professional specializing in transforming complex data into actionable strategic insights using **Machine Learning, Python, and dynamic visualization tools like Power BI**.
+I am an **Aspiring Data Scientist** specializing in **Python, Power BI, and Machine Learning** with **6 months of professional internship experience**.

+My focus is on transforming complex data into strategic insights.
+My projects demonstrate end-to-end data pipeline capabilities, from **ETL and NLP** to creating dynamic dashboards.
+I have a proven ability to deliver results, including **reducing missed calls by 76%** through data analysis.

 My portfolio demonstrates end-to-end project management, from initial data cleaning (ETL) to final deployment of models and dashboards.